nickirk/pymes/README.md

 ```
 ./path/to/ctf/source/code/configure --install-dir=/path/to/install/dir
 ```
-**Tip:** Make sure your MPI, OpenMP and dynamic BLAS and LAPACK libraries are in your PATH and dont worry if the configure script is not finding the static BLAS and LAPACK libraries.
+**Tip:** Make sure your MPI, OpenMP and dynamic BLAS and LAPACK libraries are in your PATH.
-**Tip:** If you use the --install-dir option (because you dont have sudo) it may be necessary to export the path to the libraries in your bash as
+**Tip:** If you use the --install-dir option, it is necessary to export the path to the libraries in your bash as

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/install/dir/lib
 ```